 Another “lack of time” justification is that reading books simply takes too long.
 However, the length of time it takes depends greatly on your reading habits.
 To accelerate reading, leaders need to approach reading differently, especially for non-fiction books.
 Peter Bregman recently wrote in Forbes about learning to read a book a week.
 As I said above, I rarely read a book cover to cover, so his approach resonates for me.
 He encourages leaders to take a more active, targeted approach to understanding non-fiction books, with an eye toward what they can readily apply.
 First review the table of contents, next read the introduction and the conclusion to gain a good overview of the topic, then skim each chapter, taking notes and reading more deeply only where compelled to.
 Whereas reading an entire book can take 6-8 hours, this approach cuts that time significantly to 1-2 hours, and also improves application and retention.

 Finally, leaders are often overwhelmed by the sheer number of books available.
 To streamline selection, look to your network for recommendations.
 Ask others what they’re reading or which books had the biggest influence on them as a leader.
 It is an excellent conversation starter, and one I’ve actually started to incorporate into my podcast.
 For the past eight months, I’ve been asking the leaders I talk with to share one or two books they’d recommend every leader have in their library.
 Their recommendations are fascinating, and are well worth a listen for anyone wanting to build their leadership library.
-I’ll be continuing to ask the question, and to share the answers several times a year.
+I’ll be continuing to ask the question, and to share the answers.

 In my office, I’m surrounded by over 700 books.
 While I haven’t read them all cover-to-cover, I’ve learned something from each of them that I’ve been able apply to my work.
 My library is a source of constant inspiration, and is one of the first places I turn when contemplating a new challenge.
 Simply browsing the titles starts the ideas flowing.
 Today’s technology makes those ideas even more readily available, delivering new titles with the touch of a button.
 There is a sea of information quite literally at your fingertips.
 Dive in.